mbianchidev/mbianchidev/note-to-colleagues.md

 ### Big Group Meetings

-Unless necessary, I try to avoid group meetings.
-I prefer async communication, it's more efficient and it allows us to focus on getting the actual work done.

-If you feel the need to involve me in a group meeting be sure to send me an agenda and set a clear expectation for my contribution.
-I will join in time and I'll be super happy to help you!
+I will join in time and I'll be super happy to say hi to the team but...

 Don't take it personal if I decline.

 Typical reasons are:
-- Missing agenda, update it and send me a message about it.
+- Missing agenda, should be in the meeting description.
 - Conflicting meeting and yours was deemed to have a lesser priority/urgency, reschedule if you can.
 - I don't know who you are / we don't work together so I assume you added me by mistake, shit happens!
 - There are already people smarter than me that can serve my same purpose/role, sorry but I would be redundant and not helpful.